dgyarmati/ds-visualizer/README.md

 The JavaScript code is provided by you; the visualization is accessible via a simple API.

+It should run fine in Chrome and Firefox.

 ### Usage

 It's best to think of the API as a glorified version of console.log().